By Thomas J. McKenna

 Miracle for Beatification

 October 22, 1977 in Grajau, Brazil a 27 year old Protestant woman, Lucia Sylvia Cirilo, gave birth to a still-born baby by caesarian section.
 It was her fourth child.
 After nine days she was discharged from the hospital in good health and resumed her duties as a housecleaner.
 A few days later she began having pain in her rectal and vaginal areas.
 When the pain increased she was rushed by her brother to St Francis of Assisi Hospital on November 9.
-This same hospital St. Gianna's brother, Father Alberto Beretta, OFM Capuchin, had helped establish.
-Upon examination the doctors found a very serious and unforeseen complication had caused a rectal-vaginal fistula that was inoperable in that hospital.
-The nearest hospital with facilities adequate to attempt to save her life was in Sao Luis, a city more than 600 kilometers away.
+St. Gianna's brother, Father Alberto Beretta, OFM Capuchin, had helped establish this hospital.
+Upon examination, the doctors found a very serious and unforeseen complication had caused a rectal-vaginal fistula that was inoperable at that hospital.
+The nearest hospital with adequate facilities to attempt to save her life was in Sao Luis, a city more than 375 miles away.
+(In Brazil, the metric system is used.
+Hence the official record states the distance as “600 kilometers”.)
 An attempt to transport the young mother in this condition was extremely risky because her health was deteriorating by the hour.

-A nurse at the hospital, Sister Bernardina, a Capuchin relgious, became extremely worried upon hearing of the patient's painful condition.
-She turned in prayer to Gianna Beretta Molla asking through her intercession that the dying mother be healed of the illness and there-by avoid the dangerous trip to Sao Luis.
-Gazing at a small picture of the Servant of God, she prayed, "You who are Father Alberto's sister, make this fistula heal and keep this woman from having to travel to Sao Luis."
+A nurse at the hospital, Sister Bernardina, a Capuchin nun, became extremely worried upon hearing of the patient's painful condition.
+She turned in prayer to Gianna Beretta Molla asking through her intercession that the dying mother be healed of the illness and thereby avoid the dangerous trip to Sao Luis.
+Gazing at a small picture of the Servant of God, she prayed, "You, who are Father Alberto's sister, make this fistula heal and keep this woman from having to travel to Sao Luis."

 Sister Bernardina invited two other nurses to join her in this prayer.
 According to the sick woman's testimony, about this time the pain subsided immediately and disappeared completely.
 The surgeon was called to examine the woman.
 To his great surprise he found that the fistula had healed and it was no longer urgent or necessary to transfer the young lady to the hospital in Sao Luis.

-It took years to compile the proofs of this miraculous event.
-Three processes had to be held in Grajau, Brazil between November 1981 and October 1987 before the depositions everyone knowledgeable in the matter were finally gathered.
+It took years to compile the evidence to prove this miraculous event.
+Three investigative sessions were held in Grajau, Brazil between November 1981 and October 1987 to gather the depositions of everyone involved in the case.
 Then on May 22, 1992, following years of investigation and verification by medical experts and theologians, the cure was officially recognized by the Special Congress of the Congregation of the Causes of Saints, as a third degree miracle.
 That is, an instantaneous, complete and lasting cure unexplained by medical science.
-Lucia Sylvia Cirilo, attended St Gianna's beatification on April 24, 1994
+Lucia Sylvia Cirilo, attended St Gianna's beatification on April 24, 1994.

 Miracle for Canonization

 On February 11 Elizabeth felt something was seriously wrong and returned to the hospital.
 An ultrasound showed that the membranes had broken.
 She was 16 weeks pregnant and, although the fetus was alive, there was no amniotic fluid.
 The radiologist testified that there was no amniotic fluid present to protect the child from exposure to the bacteria of the birth canal and from the external pressure of the uterus itself.
 This meant that both the child and mother were in serious danger of infection.
 Dr. Bicego recommended terminating the pregnancy.
-In a desperate attempt to save the baby Elizabeth was put on a regimen of hydration of 4 liters of intravenous fluids per day with the intent of promoting the formation of amniotic fluid, without success.
+In a desperate attempt to save the baby, Elizabeth was put on a regimen of hydration of 4 liters of intravenous fluids per day with the intent of promoting the formation of amniotic fluid.
+This attempt failed.